addyosmani/backbone-fundamentals/index.md

 Next, we're going to map the request (URL) parameters supported by your API or backend data service back to attributes that are internally used by Backbone.Paginator.

-For example: the NetFlix API refers to it's parameter for stating how many results to skip ahead by as `$skip` and it's number of items to return per page as `$top` (amongst others).
+For example: the NetFlix API refers to its parameter for stating how many results to skip ahead by as `$skip` and its number of items to return per page as `$top` (amongst others).
 We determine these by looking at a sample URL pointing at the service:

 ```javascript
 http://odata.netflix.com/v2/Catalog/Titles?&callback=callback&$top=30&$skip=30&orderBy=ReleaseYear&$inlinecount=allpages&$format=json&$callback=callback&$filter=substringof%28%27the%27,%20Name%29%20eq%20true&_=1332702202090